helgadenes/Astrophysics_yachay/README.md

 ## Lecture notes

 The slides presented in class are in the folder called slides.
+The slides are mostly based on the book Arnab Rai Choudhuri: Astrophysics for physicists

 Slides will be updated regularly.